 Blackburn real estate guide & listings for sale

-There are only a very small number of primary schools in Blackburn and therefore they can be a very long walk away.
-Additionally, this part of Prince George does not have any high schools.
-With regards to food, home buyers in this area almost always have to rely on a car to do their grocery shopping.
+Home buyers in this area almost always have to use a car to travel to the nearest grocery store.
+With respect to education, there are only a very small number of primary schools in Blackburn and therefore they can be a very long walk away.
+Likewise, this part of the city does not have any high schools.
+Furthermore, parents and their schoolchildren may consider it very difficult to get to daycares as a pedestrian.